luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 Take three textbooks and pile them flat on your hand and hold them up.
 Then with a finger of the other hand you are going to push the top book.
 Ask for a prediction, if you push the top book, will only the top book slide, or will two or three books slide?
 Why?
 Then show, only the top book will slide.
 Friction between the 2$^{\text{nd}}$ and 3$^{\text{rd}}$ book is 2x friction between 1$^{\text{st}}$ (top) and 2$^{\text{nd}}$ as friction is proportional to the normal force.

 ## Friction and inclined plane
 Tilt the instructor's table using an object under one of the legs or using a student to hold one side of the table up.
+The angle between horizontal and slope (to be varied) is $\alpha$.
 Put anything round on the table (borrow some candy from students, instructor can eat it after use).
 The round object will accelerate down the table surface.
 Put a book on the table.
 What keeps it there?
 Friction.
 Increase the tilt, the book does not move yet.
 Is the magnitude of the friction still the same?
 Tilt more yet, the book starts moving.
 Why?
 Make sure to distinguish between *actual* friction ($mg \sin(\alpha)$) and *maximum* friction ($μ_N = μ_s~mg \cos(\alpha)$).
 The instructor can even illustrate how friction coefficients are determined by taking the static friction coefficient equal to: $μ_{static} = \tan(\alpha_s)$ where $\alpha_s$ is the tilt angle when the book is just about to slide.
 Dynamic friction occurs at an angle where the books once moving, keep sliding at constant speed $μ_{dynamic} = \tan(\alpha_d)$.

 ## Difference between static and kinetic friction
 Pull a student bag across the table with a piece of elastic band or a weak spring.
 Movement will be kind of jerky: stick-slip movement.
 The elastic band or spring will be longer when the bag is not moving and shorter when it moves, showing that static friction is greater than kinetic friction.